Your business: front and center in the newspaper, feature, on prime-time TV or out there where everyone can see you. It’s what dreams are made of.

-Along with your About page, media people are looking for press kits on your website.
+Along with your About page, media people are looking for press kit software on your website.

 15. Hire a Publicist

-Publicists know media and good publicists have contacts around the world.
-Don’t hire a mediocre publicists; find one with connections.
+Publicists know the media and good publicists have contacts around the world.
+Don’t hire a mediocre publicist; find one with connections.

 16. Sponsor an Event